Introduction

 • have granular error handling

-For the tools of a blockchain AI Agent, this can translate to : making sure sorting parameters and timeframes are easy to use when asking about NFTs or tokens trading activities, making it clear for the LLM what each data like holdings, volumes, sales, etc. is about, have some deeper and more compute heavy analysis optional (like holders distribution analysis), allowing for graphs of trading activity and portfolio positions or even creating podcasts about tokens, adding some warnings and considerations over the specifics of some data points like supplies and top holders which might include special wallets, and more.
+For the tools of a blockchain AI Agent, this can translate to : ensuring sorting parameters and timeframes are easy to use when asking about NFTs or tokens trading activities, making it clear for the LLM what each data like holdings, volumes, sales, etc. is about, have some deeper and more compute-heavy analysis optional (like holders distribution analysis), allowing for graphs of trading activity and portfolio positions or even creating podcasts about tokens, adding some warnings and considerations over the specifics of some data points like supplies and top holders which might include special wallets, and more.

-Below you will now explore these different aspects with code examples coming from our Taptools Cardano tools.
-You can also read the step-by-step tutorial explaining all the complete code of one of these tools (portfolio tracker tutorial).
+Below, you can explore these aspects through code examples from our TapTools Cardano tools.
+You can also read the step-by-step tutorial to build a portfolio tracker tutorial, which includes a fully annotated code.

 Inputs should be well defined and distinct.
 For example, users are likely to ask questions to a blockchain AI Agent over different timeframes.
-But a tool with too many timeframe inputs might confuse the LLM of the AI Agent, as well as timeframe names being too similar.
+However, a tool with too many timeframe inputs might confuse the AI Agent’s LLM, especially if timeframe names are too similar.

 In our NFT market stats tool, we use 3 different timeframe inputs for different data, and we make sure their names are explicit and distinct :